-FUZZY RULE tion FUZZY MEMBERSHIP for FUNCTION (Ref

-This formulation is related to the fuzzy logic approach where equation 12.23 is named a fuzzy rule.
+FUZZY RULE FUZZY MEMBERSHIP FUNCTION This formulation is related to the fuzzy logic approach where equation 12.23 is named a fuzzy rule.
 The Gaussian basis function that checks for approximate equality corresponds to a fuzzy membership function (Berthold 1999; Cherkassky and Mulier 1998).